 Instructions to the editor: please make the following changes to Page 830, Line 23 in the subclause 36.3.13.5 (segment parser) in D4.0 as shown below:

 ml, mi are the number of bits assigned to a block of output bits for each round of the round robin parser.
 Values are given in Table 36-49 (Segment parser parameters).
-The values have proportional ratios to the number of occupied data subcarriers in each 80 MHz frequency subblock.
+The values are proportional or approximately proportional to the number of occupied data subcarriers in each 80 MHz frequency subblock.

 CID 19171